PhilemonPhilippin/PhilemonPhilippin/README.md

 I am currently creating a program to manage recipes.
 It will be composed of

 - a server part in ASP.NET API
-- a web application in React JS
+- a web application in React

 🧑‍🍳 **[Project - Kitchen (API)](https://github.com/Tarcacode/Kitchen-repo)**

+(The user interface is on its way)

 <br/>